saile336/FWingREMIX/DOCUMENTATION.md

 Classes.vue is a Vue.js component aimed at dynamically displaying a schedule of classes or events.
 It is particularly tailored for educational platforms or applications where users need to view a list of their enrolled classes, upcoming events, or similar scheduled activities.
 The component fetches data asynchronously and renders a user-friendly view of the schedule.

-### Data

-Based on the provided code snippet, the component's data structure includes:

-    classes: An array to store the fetched schedule information.
-Each item in the array represents a class or event with details necessary for display.
-    isLoading: A boolean indicating the loading state of the schedule data to manage UI feedback during data fetching.
-    error: A string or object to capture and display any errors encountered during the fetching process.

 ### Methods